HelifeWasTaken/MinilibCTests/README.md

 ## Writing tests

+Notes: tests for strpbrk and strcspn are still to easy if someone wants to write some
+Notes: assert_memmove is not implemented

 If the function is not added in the `load_library` create a global variable containing the function pointer inside of it and you the macro `LOAD_SYM()` to load the function inside it

 Then write the assert function for this call